 Think of your resume as your personal sales brochure – it’s sole purpose is getting you the interview.
 It’s the vital first piece of your job-seeking sales campaign – get it wrong, and the campaign may be dead.

 It must present the most valuable information for this job – the one you are applying for.
-It must be clear and easy to read, otherwise, you may be tossed straight into the ‘Trash’.
+The most important Resume Rule?
+It must be clear and easy to read, otherwise, you could be tossed straight into the ‘Trash’ folder.

 When sending your resume out, it must be addressed to someone and be targeted to this person’s interest.
 Not to ‘Whom it may concern’ or ‘Dear Sir/Madam’.
 Recruiters and employers are inundated with hundreds of resumes and other information.
 Not personalised?
 Too easy to ignore and reject.

 The 10 Powerful Tips for Great Resumes to avoid Job age discrimination

 Why do people who’ve just landed a job rave on about how it was all down to what a great resume they have?
 Nonsense!
 Reminds me of the 105-year-old saying her long life was down to smoking 10 cancer sticks every day.
 No mention of her genes, the clean air, a great diet or just plain good luck!